 Iceland is a great place to work – and you don’t have to take our word for that.
-It is a fact independently confirmed by the annual Sunday Times Best Companies survey, which has ranked Iceland among the Best Big Companies To Work For in the UK every year for the last eleven years and has twice awarded us the Number One spot, in 2012 and 2014.
+It is a fact independently confirmed by the annual Sunday Times Best Companies survey, which has ranked Iceland among the Best Big Companies To Work For in the UK every year for the last twelve years and has twice awarded us the Number One spot, in 2012 and 2014.
 These excellent results provide authoritative, external confirmation of the results of our own regular Straight Talk staff surveys, which show industry-leading levels of engagement and job satisfaction throughout the company.

 ‘Feels like family’